 The beach might be the last place you’d think to go during Toronto’s peak winter, but a series of extraordinary structures could convince you to come out of hibernation.

-The fourth annual Winter Stations design competition, which launches Feb.
-19, transforms a series of lifeguard towers along Kew, Scarboro and Balmy Beaches into striking and interactive installations.
+Winter Stations, which runs from Feb.
+18 - April 1, transforms a series of lifeguard towers along Kew, Scarboro and Balmy Beaches into striking and interactive installations.

-The seven winter displays, which were selected by a design jury from hundreds of submissions, are designed to encourage people to get outside and celebrate the beauty of the stark winter landscape.
+The four winter displays, selected by a design jury from hundreds of submissions, are designed to encourage people to get outside and celebrate the beauty of the stark winter landscape.

-Admission to Winter Stations is free and open for public display through April 1.
+Admission to Winter Stations is free and open for public display.
 The winter-friendly pavilions are temporary, site-specific, and free of corporate sponsors.